ThatRozebudDude/FPS-Plus-Public/README.md

 Adjusted some of the health icons and adds winning icons.

 ## Building
-- For build intructions, follow the guide on the Funkin github page [here](https://github.com/ninjamuffin99/Funkin#build-instructions).
+- For basic build intructions, follow the guide on the Funkin github page [here](https://github.com/ninjamuffin99/Funkin#build-instructions) since it's basically the same.

     - You do not need to install polymod since FPS Plus doesn't use it.